 See this post for how to set up an agreement in Connectwise with a minimum base.

-To create the needed custom fields in Connectwise, first go to the Setup Tables and choose Custom Fields from the list:
+To create the custom fields, go to the Setup Tables and choose Custom Fields from the list:

 1. Enter ZCJ_ContractNumber in the Field Caption.